One thing I really regretted was not renting a car in the Azores.

 This tour is best suited for those who want a bit of freedom while on Sao Miguel, but also want to not have to worry about accommodation, airport transfers, or the flights there.

-Where to Stay on Sao Miguel
+Where to Stay in Sao Miguel

-If your tour does not include accommodation, there are plenty of amazing places to stay on Sao Miguel.
+If your tour does not include accommodation, there are plenty of amazing places to stay in Sao Miguel.
 While staying in Ponta Delgada may be the easiest, I highly recommend spending a few days up north in Sao Vicente at the Sao Vicente Lodge (formerly Santa Barbara Lodge).